 |Certification||Optional Certified Administrative Professional (CAP), Professional Legal Secretary (PLS), Professional Paralegal (PP), Certified Legal Secretary Specialist (CPSS)|

 Salary Information and Career Outlook for Administrative Assistants

-According to the U.S. Bureau of Labor Statistics (BLS), the number of administrative assistant jobs is likely to grow 12% between 2010 and 2020, with positions for medical administrative assistants increasing by as much as 41% during that time.
+PayScale.com reported the median salary for administrative assistants in September 2015 was $36,711.
+According to the U.S. Bureau of Labor Statistics (BLS), the number of administrative assistant jobs is likely to grow 12% between 2012 and 2022, with positions for medical administrative assistants increasing by as much as 36% during that time.

 Advancement and Other Careers